michelesr/thesis/src/e2e.md

 method can be used to get the value of the DOM element attribute provided as parameter.

-### Test parametrization and mobile responsive applications
+### Testing parametrization and mobile responsive applications

 Gasista Felice is a mobile responsive application, so the implemented tests have to be applied two times with different window dimensions.